 Recall that a preorder on a set $S$ is a reflexive and transitive relation on $S$.
 We call a map $f$ between two preordered sets \emph{monotone (or increasing)} if it preserves the preorders, i.e., if $s\leq s'$ implies that $f(s)\leq f(s')$.
 Let $(S,\leq)$ be a preordered set.
 We fix an order-preserving $(0,\infty)$-action on $S$.
 We define the set of \emph{(generalized) capacities on $S$} to be

 We equip the set $[0,\infty]^S$ with the preorder

-Let $\G\sub\caps(S)$.
-We say that $\G$ \emph{monotonely generates} iff for every $c\in\caps(S)$ there exists a monotone function $F:[0,\infty]^\G\to[0,\infty]$, such that $c=F\circ\ev_\G$.
-We say that $\G$ \emph{homogeneously and monotonely generates} iff the function $F$ above can also be chosen to be homogeneous. \begin{Rmk}\textnormal{The set $\G$ monotonely generates if and only if it homogeneously and monotonely generates.
-The ``only if''-direction follows by considering the monotonization (see p.~\pageref{mon} below) of the restriction of $F$ as above to $\im(\ev_\G)$.
-Here we use that every $c\in\caps(S)$ is homogeneous, and thus $F|\im(\ev_\G)$ is homogeneous, as well as Remark \ref{rmk:mon} below.} \end{Rmk} Let $(V,\om)$ be a symplectic vector space.
-Recall the definition \eqref{eq:ck} of the capacity $c^{V,\om}_j$.
-The next result easily follows from D.~McDuff's solution of the embedding problem for ellipsoids in dimension 4. \begin{thm}[monotone generation for ellipsoids in dimension 4] If $\dim V=4$ then the set of all $c^{V,\om}_j$ (with $j\in\N_0$) monotonely generates (the generalized capacities on the category of ellipsoids $\ELL{V,\om}$). \end{thm} This theorem provides a positive answer to the variant of Question \ref{q:count gen} with ``generating'' in the sense of CHLS replaced by ``monotonely generating''.
-Monotone generation is (possibly nonstrictly) weaker than generation in the sense of CHLS, since the pointwise limit of monotone functions is monotone.
-To deduce the theorem from McDuff's result, we characterize monotone generation in terms of almost order-recognition, see Section \ref{sec:gen ell}.
+Let $\G\sub\caps(S)$. \begin{defi}[monotone and homogeneous monotone generation] We say that $\G$ \emph{monotonely (capacity-)generates} iff for every $c\in\caps(S)$ there exists a monotone function $F:[0,\infty]^\G\to[0,\infty]$, such that $c=F\circ\ev_\G$.
+We say that $\G$ \emph{homogeneously and monotonely (capacity-)generates} iff the function $F$ above can also be chosen to be homogeneous. \end{defi} \begin{Rmk}[monotone versus homogeneous and monotone generation]\textnormal{The set $\G$ monotonely generates if and only if it homogeneously and monotonely generates.
+The ``only if''-direction follows by considering the monotonization (see p.~\pageref{mon} below) of the restriction of a function $F$ as in Definition \ref{defi:mon gen} to the image of $\ev_\G$.
+Here we use that every $c\in\caps(S)$ is homogeneous, and thus $F|\im(\ev_\G)$ is homogeneous, as well as Remark \ref{rmk:mon} on p.~\pageref{rmk:mon}.} \end{Rmk} Let $V:=(V,\om)$ be a symplectic vector space.
+Recall the definition \eqref{eq:ck} of the capacity $c^V_j$.
+The next result easily follows from McDuff's solution of the embedding problem for ellipsoids in dimension 4.
+(See Section \ref{sec:gen ell}.) \begin{thm}[monotone generation for ellipsoids in dimension 4] If $\dim V=4$ then the set of all $c^V_j$ (with $j\in\N_0$) monotonely generates (the generalized capacities on the category of ellipsoids $\Ell{V}$). \end{thm} This theorem provides a positive answer to the variant of Question \ref{q:count gen} with ``limit-min/max generating'' replaced by ``monotonely generating''.
+Monotone generation is (possibly nonstrictly) weaker than CHLS generation, since the pointwise limit of monotone functions is monotone.
+To deduce the theorem from McDuff's result, we will characterize monotone generation in terms of almost order-reflexion.